 Federal income taxes are progressive, meaning people with higher incomes pay a higher percentage of their income to the federal government than people who earn less.
 One of the ways the tax system achieves this is through tax brackets.

 There are seven tax brackets for the 2020 tax year, ranging from 10% to 37%.
-Your marginal tax rate depends on your total taxable income.
+Your tax bracket, also known as your marginal tax rate, is the tax rate (bracket) that your last taxable dollar falls into and depends on your total taxable income.
 Here are the 2020 tax brackets for taxes due April 15, 2021: